 Courses and Specialisms

-The college has over 2,000 students, 33% from outside of the UK and representing 79 countries.
+The college has over 2,000 students, with around 33% from outside of the UK and representing 79 countries.

-According to HESA, 93.3% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 91.3% of students from the 2015/16 academic year went into employment or further study within six months of graduating.

 Facilities and Services